e-n-f/if-then-else/if-then-else.md

 CPL was the grandparent of C and therefore the ancestor of most programming languages in use today.
 He called "else" "ignorantly incorrect English" and "egregiously incorrect," and wanted to use "test … then … or" instead.
-But it doesn't sound very natural either, and didn't catch on.
+But that doesn't sound very natural either, and it didn't catch on.

 * http://www.bitsavers.org/pdf/univOfMichigan/mad/L2-UOI-MAD1-2-RX_MADum_62.pdf